vlp47226/CS-1302-Final-Project/REFLECTION.md

 2. **TODO:** Get the images to the tilepane, be able to move around, and detect collision working.

 3. **PROB:** It is hard to schedule around events and classes, but we are working on it.

+## TUE 2019-04-23 @ 11:55 PM EST

+1. **DONE:** We added code to put the Images in the Blocks, added a skeleton menu which holds a few buttons, Fixed the size of 2048, added movement controls for all directions of 2048, and added code to combine the blocks.

+2. **TODO:** Get the game working perfectly, with score and entering, exiting, and tutorial working.
+Then start coding our next game, which we will decide.

+3. **PROB:** It is hard to schedule around events and classes, but we are working on it.